-We’re delighted to join forces with Birmingham & Solihull Mental Health Foundation Trust on this pilot project for 2021, designed to reduce isolation and increase wellbeing among older individuals during the pandemic by encouraging participation in creative activity.
+In 2021 we joined forces with Birmingham & Solihull Mental Health Foundation Trust on a pilot project, designed to reduce isolation and increase wellbeing among older individuals during the pandemic by encouraging participation in creative activity.

 In 2021, Sampad and the East Birmingham Team from Birmingham and Solihull Mental Health Foundation Trust (BSMHFT) worked together to provide creative opportunities to 18 adults accessing services at the Little Bromwich Centre in order to reduce isolation and improve wellbeing during the Covid 19 pandemic.